suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 # Uninstall {#suit-uninstall}

 In some systems, particularly with multiple, independent, optional Components, it may be that there is a need to uninstall the Components that have been installed by a Manifest.
 Where this is expected, the uninstall Command sequence can provide the sequence needed to cleanly remove the Components defined by the Manifest and its Dependencies.
-In general, suit uninstall will contain primarily unlink Directives.
+In general, the suit-uninstall Command Sequence will contain primarily unlink Directives.

 WARNING: This can cause faults where there are loose Dependencies (e.g., version range matching, see {{I-D.ietf-suit-update-management}}), since a Component can be removed while it is depended upon by another Component.
 To avoid Dependency faults, a Manifest author MAY use explicit Dependencies where possible, or a Manifest processor MAY track references to loose Dependencies via reference counting in the same way as explicit Dependencies, as described in {{suit-directive-unlink}}.

-The Uninstall Command sequence is not severable, since it must always be available to enable uninstalling.
+The suit-uninstall Command Sequence is not severable, since it must always be available to enable uninstalling.

 # Creating Manifests {#creating-manifests}